openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 ### Create library with extensions

-You need to create extension library in following cases:
+You need to create extension library in the following cases:
- - Load extensions to Model Optimizer
+ - Convert model with custom operations in Model Optimizer
- - Load extensions to Python application
+ - Load model with custom operations in Python application.
+It is applicable for both framework model and IR.
+ - Loading models with custom operations in tools that support loading extensions from a library, for example `benchmark_app`.

 If you want to create an extension library, for example in order to load these extensions to the Model Optimizer, you need to do next steps:
 Create an entry point for extension library.
 OpenVINO™ provides an `OPENVINO_CREATE_EXTENSIONS()` macro, which allows to define an entry point to a library with OpenVINO™ Extensions.